apple-fritter/flotsam/README.md

 2. Clone the Flotsam repository: `git clone https://github.com/apple-fritter/flotsam.git`
 3. Navigate to the project directory: `cd flotsam`
 4. Build the project: `cargo build --release`

+---

+## Prerequisites
+The following crates: regex and chrono.

+The `regex` crate provides regular expression support, which is essential for parsing and manipulating the log files.
+The `chrono` crate is used for working with dates and timestamps, which can be helpful for generating the log file names.

+---

 ## Usage
 1. Run Flotsam with the log directory path as the argument: